 Trends and Latest Developments

 One of the most significant trends in drywall repair is the increasing popularity of self-adhesive drywall patches.
-These patches consist of a mesh backing with an adhesive coating that sticks to the wall, providing a surface for the patching compound to adhere to.
+Also, these patches consist of a mesh backing with an adhesive coating that sticks to the wall, providing a surface for the patching compound to adhere to.
 Self-adhesive patches are particularly useful for larger holes, as they provide additional support and prevent the patching compound from falling through.

 According to recent data, the demand for DIY home repair products has increased significantly in recent years.
 This trend is driven by a combination of factors, including the rising cost of professional repairs and the increasing availability of online resources that provide step-by-step instructions for completing home repairs.